-The details of an individual will be removed from the SCR once they no longer work at the school.
+The details of an individual will be removed from the SCR once they no longer work or volunteer at the school.

-33. Review
+34. Review

-This Policy is subject to ongoing review; however, will be reviewed no later than September 2022.
+This Policy is subject to ongoing review; however, will be reviewed no later than September 2024.
+All staff have received a copy of this policy.